lucasdavid/lucasdavid.github.io/Topics-on-Computer-Vision/_posts/2021-06-08-vectorization.md

 $$

 We observe from the equation above that one of the signals is reflected.
 This is essential so both functions are evaluated over the same time interval, resulting in the effect of "zipping" the two functions together.
-This effect is illustrated in the first column of Fig. 4.
+This effect is illustrated in the first column of the figure below.

 On the other hand, *Cross-correlation* is a similar operation in which $g$ slides over $f$ without the aforementioned reflection: